itchyshin/mice_sex_diff/README.md

 # mice_sex_diff

 This repo is for analyising a WT mice data for analysing sex difference over 200 traits.
 Our intial questions are two-fold: 1) how much sex difference in variability mice have over these 200 traits and 2) Do males and females differ in allometry?

+To analyse the data, download the raw data file `dr7.0_all_control_data.csv` and save it in a file in this folder called `data`.
+This folder is not tracked by git, as it is too large.